nodejs/node/doc/api/buffer.md

 Reads an unsigned, little-endian 64-bit integer from `buf` at the specified `offset`.

+This function is also available under the `readBigUint64LE` alias.

 ```js
 const buf = Buffer.from([0x00, 0x00, 0x00, 0x00, 0xff, 0xff, 0xff, 0xff]);